YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 ## 7).
 Why doesn't logistic regression use R^2?

+R-squared is the result of the ANOVA decomposition,   SSTot = SSE + SSR

+where SSE is the error sum of squares, SSR is the regression sum of squares.

+Divide that equation by SSTot and the last term in the right hand side is the R-squared.

+It measures the proportion of variation of the response Y explained by the regression model.

+For a 0-1 variable that decomposition does not apply.
+As a result, R-square do not, as well.

+Logistic regression is a model where the response is a 0-1 (categorical) variable.
 ## 8).
 When will you use Lasso(L1) regularization compared to Ridge(L2)?

 ## 9).
 List out at least 4 metrics you will use to evaluate model performance and tell the advantage for each of them.
 (F1 score, ROC curve, recall, etc…)